Breast Augmentation Overview

 Expected Cost for Breast Augmentation

 Breast augmentation surgery will vary in cost depending on the implant used.
 On average, most surgeons charge between $4,000-$6000 for saline implants.
 Silicone implants can be expected to increase the overall fee by about $1,000.

 Achieve the Look You Want!

 Breast augmentation surgery is one of the most common cosmetic procedures performed among plastic surgeons.
 It is a surgery that produces gorgeous, natural results and the majority of women are thrilled with their outcome.
-If you desire shapelier breasts, please call our plastic surgery office and schedule your complimentary consultation with our doctor today.
+If you desire shapelier breasts, please call our plastic surgery office and schedule your consultation with our doctor today.